5 August 2003

 The airbag used on this trip has a conventional inflation mechanism.
 For future versions the plan is to incorporate advanced pyrotechnics used on European Ariane-5 launchers which will further reduce airbag inflation time, the key to improved functionality and safety.

-Le Gouvello uses a custom-built windsurfer, 7.80 m long and weighing 550 kg, equipped with a GPS navigation system, radio and satellite phone, and loaded with canned and dried food.
+Le Gouvello uses a custom-build windsurfer, 7.80 m long and weighing 550 kg, equipped with a GPS navigation system, radio and satellite phone, and loaded with canned and dried food.
 Six sails - from 4.2 to 7.4 square metres - secured to a carbon fibre mast and using an aluminium wishbone are the ‘engines’ on board, along with Le Gouvello herself and her 17 years of windsurfing experience.

 To ensure full autonomy during almost three months at sea, flexible solar cells mounted on the windsurfer provides up to 12 volts and 120 watts and are used to recharge critical batteries powering navigation, communication and production of the daily ration of drinking water from seawater by a special desalination system.
 On 12 volts this system can provide five litres an hour.
 The solar cells are derived from technology originally developed for European spacecraft.